 The CFG-ODO-OUTLPVEL configuration item offers the possibility to activate a speed (3D) low-pass filter.
 The output of the speed low-pass filter is published in the UBX-NAV-VELNED message (speed field).
-The filtering level can be set via the CFG-ODO-VELLPGAIN configuration item and must be comprised between 0 (heavy low-pass filtering) and 255 (weak low-pass filtering).
+The filtering level can be set via the CFG-ODO-VELLPGAIN configuration item with values between 0 (heavy low-pass filtering) and 255 (weak low-pass filtering).